fi5u/Click-Type/ROADMAP.md

 - ~~add caps-lock button~~
 - ~~add numbers~~
 - ~~caps lock should activate secondary punctuation on the punctuation row~~
+- ~~add a settings screen/row, where speed and auto capitalize can be set~~
 - highlight predictive words differently
 - give some visual indicator (perhaps animation) that focus has moved to first predicted word
 - use most-used own words instead of default words (perhaps once the count gets above a certain number)
-- add a settings screen/row, where speed and auto capitalize can be set
+- provide a key explaining symbols (plus display current speed)